-You've planned your modules, selected the readings for your students - here's how your Liaison Librarians can work with you and ensure that the material your students will need will be available - just when they need it.
+You've planned your modules, selected the readings for your students - here's how your librarians can work with you and ensure that the material your students will need will be available - just when they need it.

 “It’s one of the easiest software packages I’ve had to learn to use and it looks really good when you add all the tags and notes that are possible, the students should find it easy to use too”.